 This version is truer to the Nigerian style, though both are delicious.
 As long as they're spicy!

-Let’s talk about how we make jollof rice, shall we?
+Let's talk about how to make jollof rice, shall we?

 Jollof Rice Ingredients

 - Roma tomatoes.
 I prefer roughly chopped fresh tomatoes, but canned tomatoes work great here, too.